json-schema-org/json-schema-spec/jsonschema-validation.md

-e# JSON Schema Validation: A Vocabulary for Structural Validation of JSON
+# JSON Schema Validation: A Vocabulary for Structural Validation of JSON

 ## Abstract